-Imputed Income: The University of Colorado's contribution toward medical and/ or dental coverage for your same gender domestic partner (SGDP) or your partner's dependent(s) is considered imputed income unless you claim them as your tax dependent(s) for healthcare purposes.
+Imputed Income: The University of Colorado's contribution toward medical and/or dental coverage for your same gender domestic partner (SGDP) or your partner's dependent(s) is considered imputed income unless you claim them as your tax dependent(s) for healthcare purposes.
 These benefits are subject to Social Security and Medicare taxes.
-If you are subject to imputed income for your benefits, you will be billed by PBS for taxes and sent a W-2 at the end of the calendar year.
+If you are subject to imputed income for your benefits, you will be billed by Employee Services for taxes and sent a W-2 at the end of the calendar year.
+Imputed income does not apply to Civil Union partners.